Creating an Internet-facing Load Balancer in the Public Cloud

 • Listeners: One or more listeners to create.

-• LoadBalancerName: The unique name of the load balancer (32 alphanumeric or hyphen characters maximum, but cannot start or end with a hyphen).
+• LoadBalancerName: The unique name of the load balancer, with a maximum length of 32 alphanumeric characters and dashes (-).
+This name must not start or end with a dash.

 • LoadBalancerType: (optional) The type of load balancer: internet-facing or internal.
 Use this parameter only for load balancers in a Net.